tresinformal/drakkar/faq.md

 # FAQ

  * I want to join the team.
 What must I do?
+ * Who is in the team?
+ * Do I need to know C++ before joining?
+ * Do I need to be present every meeting?
+ * Do I need to work on the game in my free time?
  * How to contact the team?
  * How is Discord used?
+ * I am a newbie developer.
+What must I do?
+ * I am a junior developer, what should I do?
+ * I am a medior developer, what should I do?
+ * How do I leave the team?

 ## I want to join the team.
 What must I do?